 We also hold investments in certain non-mortgage-related securities.
-As of December 31, 2015, 2014, and 2013, the fair value of our investments in these securities was \$17.2 billion, \$6.7 billion and \$6.6 billion, respectively, and consisted of investments in Treasury securities.
-As Treasury securities are backed by the full faith and credit of the U.S. government, we consider these securities to be free of credit risk.
-We may also invest in other types of non-mortgage-related securities that may expose us to institutional credit risk.
+As of December 31, 2016, 2015, and 2014, the fair value of our investments in these securities was \$21.1 billion, \$17.2 billion and \$6.7 billion, respectively, and primarily consisted of investments in U.S. Treasury securities.
+As U.S. Treasury securities are backed by the full faith and credit of the U.S. government, we consider these securities to be free of credit risk.
+Our investment in other non-mortgage-related securities exposes us to counterparty credit risk.
+However, we believe such risk exposure is minimal, as the issuers of these securities are primarily major financial institutions, including other GSEs, highly-rated supranational institutions, and government money market funds.

-In the sections below, we generally discuss our risk management framework and current risk environment for each of the three types of mortgage credit risk and for institutional credit risk.
+In the sections below, we provide a general discussion of our risk management framework and current risk environment for each of the three types of mortgage credit risk and for counterparty credit risk.